denten-books/plain-text/main.md

 via a Turing machine."](images/turing-idea.png)

 By the end of the 19th century a number of lesser mechanisms anticipate the functional elements of Turing's mechanism.
-By 1930s, these inventions not only anticipate the modern computer, but are brought to mass market in wide-spread manufacture of computing scales, dial recorders, electric tabulating machines, and computing typewriters made by companies like Underwood Computing Machine, Electromatic, and International Business Machines (IBM).
+By 1936, when the time of "On Computable Numbers, with an Application to the Entscheidungsproblem" went to print, these inventions not only anticipate the modern computer, but are brought to mass market in wide-spread manufacture of computing scales, dial recorders, electric tabulating machines, and computing typewriters made by companies like Underwood Computing Machine, Electromatic, and International Business Machines (IBM).
 Rather than a singular eureka moment, the invention of the universal machine should be viewed as a gradual historical process that culminates in Turing's ideal specifications.
-Three key stages, each in itself encompassing a long lineage of technological development, stand out as absolutely necessary for its complete development:

-1. The mechanization of type (media independence).
-With the invention of the movable type and the typewriter the variability of hand-written script can be normalized to a limited set of discrete characters.
-The process of normalization continues today as contemporary approaches like natural language processing and optical character recognition struggle to bring non-Western writing systems under the umbrella of universal computability.

-2. Remote communications (geographical displacement).
-Mechanical type can now be converted into electrical signals.
-The telegraph removes writing from its immediate physical environment.
-Authorial presence, already weakened by writing as such, is further distanced from the contexts of utterance.
-The telegraph lengthens the chain of technological and political mediation in the transmission of information.
-The telegram differs from the letter in that it is transcribed, encoded, decoded, and transcribed again.
-The lengthening further weakens the authorial function: where a letter must be "forged" to mis-represent authorial intent, third parties (like the telegraph clerk) are explicitly present in the act of telegraphic transmission.
-In the absence of the identifying "hand," the telegraph clerk's (or the censor's) mark cannot be distinguished from the author's (a common literary plot device in the fiction of the period).
-The notion of the telegram's "fidelity" therefore becomes an attribute of the communication channel as a whole.

-3. Automation and programmable media (temporal displacement).
-Programmable media like perforated tape removes the human previously needed to mediate between mechanical and electrical signal.
-"Content" intended for humans can now be mixed with "control code" intended to alter the operation of the receiving device.

-The last of these: asynchronous communication, resists .
-The

-new media and communications studies, the third is most crucial to the development of Turing machines, and least understood.
+The telegraph was already viewed a curcuit control mechanism.
+"If we disregard the small class of telegrams that merely express emotions, the essence of telegraphy is control [...]
+Telegraph systems, therefore, belong not to the class of producing or distributing, but to the class of controlling mechanisms @murray_setting_1905, 556]."

 A number of inventions at the end of the 19th century pertain to "circuit-controlling devices controlled by a traveling perforated strip or tape" (from US patent number 500226, filed Charles Cutriss in 1893 [@cutriss1893]).
 Prior to perforated tape, the transmission of messages by telegraph required the presence of a skilled operator, able to transcribe messages from text to Morse code, and into the physical motion of a lever-operated circuit.
 In this system, the human operator acted as a mute interface between text and machine.
 The transcription of text into signal, and back onto paper, required the real-time presence of human encoders and a decoders.
 The perforated tape decoupled the human from the machine.
 In US1187035 (filed 1911, issued 1916) on "Telegraphy" Albert and Ralph Bumstead explain, "the object of our invention is to provide a system of telegraphy which does not require skilled operators for the transmission and reception of messages."
 Instead, the message was transcribed into perforation mechanical means and then fed into the device.
 The tape mechanics of the type writer could then be coupled with the electrics of the telegraph, with perforated tape as the mediator between the two "worlds."
 A number of devices emerged at the time with the aim of transforming mechanical action of the typewriter into perforation, and, consequently, perforation into script, completing the circuit between automated "encoding" and "decoding".
-As one device converts human input into mechanical states, and into signal, another device converts the signal into mechanical states and into a human-legible message.
+As one device converts human input into mechanical states, and into signal, another device converts the signal into mechanical states and into a human-legible messages.

 A flood of inventions appeared at the turn of the 20th century to capitalize on such decoupling.
 These include machines for tape-controlled telegraphic